All I Really Want to Do (album): Singles

 The song "All I Really Want to Do" was the only single to be taken from the album and reached #15 on the Billboard Hot 100 and #9 on the UK singles chart.
 The song also entered the Canadian, Dutch, and Swedish single charts.
 "All I Really Want to Do" was the first single to be released by Cher under that name and was also her first solo hit.
 The album also contained the Bono-penned song, "Dream Baby", which had been released as a single in 1964 by Cher, under the pseudonym of Cherilyn.

-The initial idea to cover "All I Really Want to Do" came when Cher heard the Los Angeles folk rock band the Byrds perform it during their pre-fame residency at Ciro's nightclub on the Sunset Strip in March 1965.
+The initial idea to cover "All I Really Want to Do" came when Cher heard the Los Angeles folk-rock band the Byrds perform it during their pre-fame residency at Ciro's nightclub on the Sunset Strip in March 1965.
 A minor controversy between Cher and the Byrds ensued when it was alleged by Columbia Records (the Byrds' record label) that Cher and Sonny Bono had taped one of the Byrds' appearances at Ciro's without permission, in order to use some of the band's repertoire ("All I Really Want to Do" and "The Bells of Rhymney") on Cher's own album.
 Although the Byrds planned to issue "All I Really Want to Do" as a single themselves, they were largely unconcerned with the imminent release of Cher's recording, feeling that there was enough room in the charts for both versions.
 In a retaliatory attempt to bury Cher's version, Columbia rush-released the Byrds' "All I Really Want to Do" single and both versions entered the Billboard Hot 100 during the same week.
 A chart battle ensued, largely instigated by Columbia Records and the music press, but ultimately the Byrds' version stalled at #40 on the U.S. charts, while Cher's cover reached #15.
 In the UK, however, both versions reached the top 10, the Byrds' version reaching #4 and Cher's recording peaking at #9.

 Critical reception

-All I Really Want to Do has received positive reviews from music critics, with Tim Sendra, of the Allmusic website, giving the album four stars.
+All I Really Want to Do has received positive reviews from music critics, with Tim Sendra, of the Allmusic website, retrospectively giving the album four stars.
 Sendra also noted that the album features Sonny Bono "using his Spector-derived production skills to create rich, chiming backgrounds for Cher to sing over", and described the record as "one of the stronger folk-pop records of the era."
 Sendra went on to note that "Cher isn't the most subtle singer, but she sounds young and full of life on these tracks, like she really believes in what she is singing (a feeling you don't always get on her more lightweight material)."